Find A Trusted Estate Lawyer Today

 If I have a revocable living trust, do I need a will?

-The legal team at Collier Law is here to assist you with estate planning proceedings, wills, and guardianship and conservatorship in McMinnville, Keizer,a nd the surrounding areas.
+The legal team at Collier Law is here to assist you with estate planning, trust administration, and probate proceedings in Salem, Keizer, and the surrounding areas.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.